4neesh/DevBlog/src/posts/029_PassByReferenceValue.md

 The stack uses static memory allocation where the compiler is able to allocate memory to the application before it has been executed.
 Once the stack has bounded the memory to locations, it is able to execute the threads efficiently with direct addressing.
 </p>
 <p>
 The stack will store local variables to the methods and the reference addresses of the Objects within the method.
-The references will point to the Object location within the heap space.
+The references will point to the Object location within the heap.
 When the method is completed, the stack will remove the method from the memory along with the local variables that are referenced by the method.
 </p>
 <p>
-A key performance advantage of the stack over the heap space is the direct addressing of memory.
-The complexity of the heap space for storing Objects at runtime is overshadowed by the static memory addressing of the stack from before runtime.
-The stack is able to efficiently obtain and remove methods from memory unlike the heap.
+A key performance advantage of the stack over the heap is the direct addressing of memory.
+The stack is able to efficiently assign and remove memory unlike the heap.
 When there is insufficient memory on the stack, the JVM throws a <code>java.lang.StackOverflowError</code> exception.
 </p>

 <br>
-<h4>Using the heap space and stack memory</h4>
+<h4>Using the heap and stack together</h4>
 <p>
 The below code sample provides a means to explain how the heap space and stack memory coordinate together: